wigwit/ling567_titan/README.md

 # ling567_titan
-a repository for titan hpsg
+A repository for Titan

-titan grammar
+Each lab is prompted by LING567 course website (http://courses.washington.edu/ling567/)